gensyn-ai/hdee/README.md

 ./scripts/train_domain_experts.sh
 ```

 This script will train three iteration of HDEEs wrt the domains given in the paper.
 At each iteration, three new domains will be trained over the latest (corresponding) experts.
-To train with different domains, download the datasets into `/datasets` folder and add the corresponding dataset paths into `/config/hdee_3_iterations/train_domains` folder.
+To train with different domains, download the corresponding datasets into `/datasets` folder and add their paths into `/config/hdee_3_iterations/train_domains` folder.

 ### Evaluating Ensembles
 To evaluate the final iterations of the ensembles, run script with: